maximilien/knfun/README.md

 summary-fn-lljhz-1   summary-fn   7            20h   3 OK / 4     True
 ```

 We can notice that the revision listed at the top is the most current revision with generation number 8.
-It is also ready and have name `summary-fn-tcthz-1`.
+It is also ready and has name `summary-fn-tcthz-1`.
 We can use the name to tag it as `latest`, `sync`, and `stable`.

 ```bash
 kn service update summary-fn --tag summary-fn-tcthz-1=latest \